 Sheraton Mesa Hotel at Wrigleyville West is around 15 minutes drive from PHX airport and is a fairly new hotel with a surprisingly spacious 24-hour lounge.
 Prices here are generally lower than other Phoenix-area SPG Sheraton hotels.

 The food offerings here are basic and not of great quality.
 Breakfast includes warm scrambled eggs, bagels, bread for toast, boxed cereal, instant oatmeal, fruit, and processed (not fresh) muffins and pastries.
-Breakfast finishes at 9 am and evening service (veggie trays and a hot dish) ends promptly at 7 pm.
-After 7 pm, evening snacks are bagged crisps, granola bars, and bananas.
+The evening service is veggie trays and a hot dish.
+All-day snacks are bagged crisps, granola bars, and bananas.

 If you’re young (or young at heart) and enjoy the nightlife, the W might be worth considering as it’s right in Scottsdale rather than being isolated in a resort compound, plus it’s close to the airport.